connectome-neuprint/neuPrint/README.md

       Indicates that cluster names should be added to Neuron nodes. (true by default)
       Default: true
+    --addConnectionInfoOnly
+      If finished adding synapses, synaptic connections, and neuron/segment nodes, can choose to load connection info (ConnectsTo relationships, ConnectionSets, neuron/segment properties) separately with this flag.
+      (omit to skip)
+      Default: false
     --addConnectionSetRoiInfoAndWeightHP
       Indicates that an roiInfo property should be added to each ConnectionSet and that the weightHP property should be added to all ConnectionSets